Null Variables in PowerShell

 Impact on Numerical Equations

 When a $null variable is used in a numeric equation, our results will be invalid if they do not give an error.
-Sometimes the $null variable will evaluate to 0, and other times it will make the whole result $null.
+Sometimes, the $null variable will evaluate to 0, or it will make the whole result $null.

-Here is an example that involves multiplication that gives 0 or $null depending on the order of the values.
+Consider this example involving multiplication, which yields either 0 or $null based on the order of the values.

 $null * 5